velwu/NLP_things/README.md

 # Twitter Troll Dectection with N-gram, Decision Tree & Random Forest

-A "project" which involves identifying Radical Left and Radical Right troll posts on Twitter using Decision Tree and Random Forest classifiers and 4-fold cross validation.
+A project which involves identifying Radical Left and Radical Right troll posts on Twitter using Decision Tree and Random Forest classifiers and 4-fold cross validation.

 ### Elements